WebAssembly/spec/document/core/exec/runtime.rst

 These are simply indices into the respective store component.
 In addition, an :ref:`embedder <embedder>` may supply an uninterpreted set of *host addresses*.

-$${syntax: {addr funcaddr tableaddr memaddr globaladdr tagaddr elemaddr dataaddr structaddr arrayaddr hostaddr}}
+$${syntax: {addr funcaddr tableaddr memaddr globaladdr tagaddr elemaddr dataaddr structaddr arrayaddr exnaddr hostaddr}}

 An :ref:`embedder <embedder>` may assign identity to :ref:`exported <syntax-export>` store objects corresponding to their addresses, even where this identity is not observable from within WebAssembly code itself